PeptideFox

 • Improved scalp condition

-• Better results when combined with minoxidil or microneedling
+• Stronger results in reports that combine it with minoxidil or microneedling

-• Topical: 0.5-2% scalp serums daily; often used after dermarolling
+• Topical: 0.5-2% scalp serums daily; often after dermarolling

 • Injectable: Some mesotherapy protocols (more experimental)

-GHK-Cu is not a standalone hair loss treatment — best as part of a comprehensive approach.
+GHK-Cu is not a standalone hair loss treatment; in practice it appears as one part of a broader approach.

 Side Effects and Safety